Skip to Content

 Lastly, 5 and X5 are the offensive and defensive centers respectively.

-This particular play could be possibly favorable for beginners such as youth basketball teams or middle school teams.
+This is an example of a press offense play that could be possibly favorable for beginners such as youth basketball teams or middle school teams.

-Additionally, the example diagrams of this play are based on certain actions within Chapter 10 of the book titled The Baffled Parent’s Guide to Coaching Youth Basketball by David G. Faucher.
+Additionally, this example alongside play 2 below are based on certain actions within Chapter 10 of The Baffled Parent’s Guide to Coaching Youth Basketball by David G. Faucher.

 In terms of the initial set-up, 3 has possession of the ball, indicated by the black dot, on the out of bounds side of the court behind the baseline adjacent to the offensive team’s backcourt area.